Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Warriors vs. Kings: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Sacramento Kings are 7.5-point underdogs heading into Game 4 of the opening round of the NBA Playoffs against the Golden State Warriors at Chase Center on Sunday, starting at 3:30 PM ET on ABC.
-The Kings lead the series 2-1.
-The point total for the matchup is 237.5.
+The Golden State Warriors are 1.5-point favorites heading into Game 5 of the opening round of the NBA Playoffs against the Sacramento Kings at Golden 1 Center on Wednesday, starting at 10:00 PM ET on TNT, NBCS-CA, and NBCS-BA.
+The series is tied 2-2.
+The matchup has an over/under set at 234.5 points.

 Warriors vs. Kings Odds & Info